dianaoana1/COMP472_Warzone/README.md

 Self-destruct has been implemented.
 An output is also generated that traces every step of the game.

-To play the game, the user needs to type in the coordinates where they would like their unit to move, wait for their opponent to play in their turn and do so back and forth.
+To play the game, the user needs to type in the coordinates where they would like their unit to move, wait for their opponent to play in their turn, and do so back and forth.

 Damages can be inflicted to players.
 Here is the table representing the damages caused by opponents:
 |        | S | T | AI | Virus | Tech | Firewall | Program |